Netflix users demand trigger warning be added to start of ‘harrowing’ new film

-‘Watch with caution:’ Luckiest Girl Alive viewers urge Netflix to add trigger warning to start of film
+Luckiest Girl Alive viewers urge Netflix to add trigger warning to start of film: ‘Watch with caution’

 Users are criticising the service for ‘dropping the ball’